Alessandro-Dodon/pyvar/examples/README.md

 - Code explanations and comments
 - Theory refreshers where relevant
-- Visual output and backtesting
+- Visual output and backtesting where applicable
 - Ready-to-use examples on real or simulated data

 ---